 One of my motto’s is “Let Your Soul Shine” taken from a song.
 How hypocritical of me to tell others to do just that when I am watching, feeling and experiencing my own go darker and darker every day.
 I don’t mean dark as in evil, although I will admit I’ve had some pretty evil scenarios which I wish would play out in the lives of some of the doctors I have encountered in the last few years.
 No, I would not harm anyone; but as you read that, I am certain you can recall one of those thoughts that has played out in your mind so detailed as though you were actually plotting a dismemberment.
 I for one thought a log-splitter would suffice.

 As I am writing this, I have backspaced hundreds of times thinking what I have to say or what I feel is not ready to be heard or will be perceived as seeking pity, over reacting, not being thankful for what I do have or God forbid, the “It could be worse” reaction we often get.
 Yes, we all comprehend that, but more often than not, it is far from a supportive statement as we perceive it.
 Minimizing our hell is what most of us feel; even though we know most of you mean well when it’s said.
 But I realized the words I put down, if were written by someone else and read by me, are exactly the words I would need to hear; and yearn to hear.
-So without a hesitant mind, and the pain jolting through my body and hands, I shall spill the complete ugly truth that I am not shining by any means.
-I’ve gone dim.
-This is not news to some; as they know me too well to believe the crap that spews out of my mouth when I say “I’m fine.”

 I ask myself daily, how much more can I handle?
 Do I even want to for that matter?
 Yes, those thoughts are there when in my dimmest hours.
 Will I say it out loud?
 Probably not.
 Will I say it here, when I know others just like me are reading this; yes, yes I will.
 I can’t say I am proud of my thoughts, but I can say I am not about to blow sunshine up anyone’s ass; especially knowing the people reading this are struggling right along with me.
 That’s not what we need and I may very well do it to others so they don’t have to worry about me, but I will not do it to you.
 I know that sounds terrible as I have more than likely never met or ever will meet 99.999 % of you.
 Why be truthful to people I don’t know and hide and lie to my own family and friends?
 I have no clue the rationale behind this and won’t pretend I do either.
 What I do know is that there is a greater chance those reading this, understand it to their core and need no explanation of the words, the thoughts, the expressions, the pain, the isolation, the self-doubt, and the meaning behind “Going Dim”.
 I fully understand all humans go through struggles in life and I am not discounting any of that; anyone or any struggle of any kind.
 I am addressing our struggle.